-Pinterest for interior designers
+Pinterest for interior design

 Pinterest’s headline raison d’être is “a place for inspiration and aspiration” and as interior designers, this is exactly what you hope to provide to your clients.
-It’s where you save and share your latest finds and design ideas for clients and collate all those ‘nice-to-have’ additions to a room or home scheme.

 The benefits of using this feel-good platform